Chouffy/chouffy.github.io/notes/server_softwares/Linux.md

 1. Several options to see devices
     * `sudo blkid` to locate block devices
     * `sudo lsblk` to list mounted block devices
-    * `ls /dev` to check where the usb stick is mounted
+    * `ls /dev` to check where the USB stick is mounted
 1. `sudo fdisk /dev/sdXX`
     1. `p` to list existing partition
     1. `g` to create a new GPT partition table or `o` for a DOS partition table
     1. `n` to create a new partition
     1. `w` write to disk and exit
-1. `sudo mkfs.ext4 /dev/sdXX00` to create a ext4 partition
+1. `sudo mkfs.ext4 /dev/sdXX00` to create an ext4 partition
 1. `sudo mkdir /media/usbdrive` to create a directory that will host the partition
     * Choose `/mnt` for temporary mounts
     * Choose `/media` for automatics mounts
-1. `sudo mount /dev/sdXX00 /media/usbdrive -o umask=000` to mount the usb key with all user access
+1. `sudo mount /dev/sdXX00 /media/usbdrive -o umask=000` to mount the USB key with all user access
 1. `sudo umount /dev/sdXX00` to unmount
 1. If you want to make it permanent
     * Edit `sudo nano /etc/fstab`